• Skip to main content

 After many years of searching, working with supplement companies and saving up, I created the first (to my knowledge) autoimmune protocol friendly protein in 2017…

-Rootcology AI Paleo Protein contains hydrolyzed beef protein that is free of any fillers and is compliant with even the strictest autoimmune protocol.
+Rootcology AI Paleo Protein contains pure beef protein that is hydrolyzed into peptides, delivers a powerful array of essential amino acids and nutrients that are naturally found in beef, and is compliant with autoimmune protocols.
 It’s very tasty, too!
 Surprisingly, it doesn’t taste like beef, rather, it has a slight milky taste — I personally love it. 😉

-I also decided to include a vanilla flavor option for those that follow the Paleo diet and want some variety.
-Please note that it does contain stevia and some light additives.
-Some people do enjoy the extra flavoring and compare it to vanilla ice-cream!
+I also decided to create vanilla and chocolate options for those who follow the Paleo diet and want some variety.
+Some people do enjoy the extra flavoring!
+(Please note that these products contain stevia and some light additives.)

-Last, but not least, I have Rootcology Organic Pea Protein, which is made from organic peas, and is gluten free, dairy free and soy free, as well as vegetarian/vegan friendly.
+Last, but not least, I have Rootcology Organic Pea Protein – Vanilla, which is made from organic peas, and is gluten-free, dairy-free, and soy-free, as well as vegetarian/vegan friendly.
 The carbohydrate component of the peas has been removed, leaving just the protein.
 It’s considered to be hypoallergenic and well tolerated by many people with autoimmunity, though it’s not considered to be compliant with the Autoimmune Paleo diet and is a “Paleo controversial food.”

 Cleansing Greens